How is the WooCommerce customer data stored in the database

 This means that if one customer makes multiple orders without changing their personal details, there will be a copy of their customer details for each order.
 While this can create lots of duplicated data, it also allows for providing different personal details (such as billing address or contact number) for each order separately.

-Therefore, in order to find the customer details for a particular order, we first need to look at the order and make the link between the order and the customer data.
+Therefore, to find the customer details for a particular order, we first need to look at the order and make the link between the order and the customer data.
 WooCommerce uses a custom post type “shop_order” to store orders.
-This means that the orders will be stored in the wp_posts database table with the post_type column set to shop_order.
-So, we need to use the following query in order to load the WooCommerce orders from the database:
+The orders will be stored in the wp_posts database table with the post_type column set to shop_order.
+So, we need to use the following query to load the WooCommerce orders from the database:

-For the sake of simplicity we have only loaded the most important order fields that are stored posts table, such as the order ID and its status.
-And this is how the results look like:
+For simplicity, we have only loaded the most critical order fields stored in the posts table, such as the order ID and its status.
+And this is what the results look like:

 WooCommerce load orders from database

-For example, if we wanted to find the customer data for order with ID 3313, we could use the following mysql database query:
+For example, if we wanted to find the customer data for an order with ID 3313, we could use the following MySQL database query:

 WooCommerce customer database table

 As you can see from this example, each customer field is stored as post meta for the order where the meta_key is the name of the field and meta_value is the actual value of the customer field.
-Some of the main customer related data that is stored is the billing and shipping information, such as:
+Some of the main customer-related data that is stored in the billing and shipping information, such as:

 • _billing_first_name / _shipping_first_name